 A: Leave plenty of room for free airflow on all sides of the air conditioner unit, and at least four feet at the top.
 It should be kept free of debris and shrubbery and placed on the north or east side of the house if possible, out of direct sunlight.

 A: Buy a high efficiency air conditioner.
-A Central air conditioner's efficiency is rated by the Seasonal Energy Efficiency Ratio (SEER).
-Air conditioners manufactured after January 1, 2023 are required by federal law to have a SEER of 14 or higher.
-Central air conditioners with a SEER rating of 16 or higher will be more energy efficient and may be eligible for a rebate from MMU.
+A Central air conditioner's efficiency is rated by the Seasonal Energy Efficiency Ratio (SEER2).
+Air conditioners manufactured after January 1, 2023 are required by federal law to have a SEER2 of 13.4 or higher.
+Central air conditioners with a SEER2 rating of 15.2 or higher will be more energy efficient and may be eligible for a rebate from MMU.

 A: Set your thermostat to 68 degrees or lower, health permitting.
 Lower the thermostat by 10 degrees at night or when you are not home.
 Reasonably priced setback thermostats are available to achieve these temperature changes automatically.